 - 5.1.
 The panel will meet as soon as possible and not later than six weeks from the date a concern is formally raised with the Graduate School. - 5.2.
 The invitation to the meeting sent by the Chair of GSBoS to the PGR will include a copy of these procedures and a copy of the Research Degree Regulations, along with any documentation to be considered by the panel.
 The PGR will have at least five days' notice of the meeting. - 5.3.
-The letter from the Chair of GSBoS will inform the PGR of their right to be accompanied by a 'friend.'
-In exceptional cases the Chair of GSBoS may agree to a person who is not a member of the Edge Hill community being in attendance to support the PGR. - 5.4.
+The letter from the Chair of GSBoS will inform the PGR of their right to be accompanied by a 'friend.'1 In exceptional cases the Chair of GSBoS may agree to a person who is not a member of the Edge Hill community being in attendance to support the PGR. - 5.4.
 If the PGR does not attend, and does not request the panel be adjourned, the meeting will go ahead in the PGR's absence.
-Equally, if the PGR does not give a reasonable explanation for non-attendance or in the view of the Chair of GSBoS the PGR unreasonably attempts to delay or further delay proceedings, the meeting may go ahead in the PGR's absence providing this is authorised directly by the Chair of GSBoS. - 5.5.
-The terms of reference for the panel assessment of the case are: - to investigate the appropriateness of termination of registration, having regard to all relevant information;
+Equally, if the PGR does not give a reasonable explanation for non-attendance or in the view of the Chair of GSBoS the PGR unreasonably attempts to delay or further delay proceedings, the meeting may go ahead in the PGR's absence providing this is authorised directly by the Chair of GSBoS.

-&lt;sup>1 See Appendix 23 (of the general Academic Regulations): Role of a Student's Friend in Academic Conduct Procedures for full guidelines.
+1 See Appendix 23 (of the general Academic Regulations): Role of a Student's Friend in Academic Conduct Procedures for full guidelines.